 Click images to view in high resolution.

 The board is a 10cm by 10cm two-layer PCB using 1oz copper.
 I designed the board using KiCad and ordered the PCBs from Seeed Studio's PCB service; the PCBs cost about $20 plus about $5 for shipping for a batch of ten.
 The PCB designs are open-source, licensed under a Creative Commons Attribution-ShareAlike 2.0 Generic License.
-You can download them either as KiCad source files and as Gerber files.
+You can download them as a PDF schematic and Gerber files.
+The KiCad source files are also available (but beware, these are for KiCad 4.0.0 and will not work with newer versions).

 The components required are as follows: